ddella/Kubernetes-Cluster/86-clean-Ubuntu.md

 ```

 # Remove Cloud-Init from Ubuntu 22.04 LTS
+You can use either step 1 or step 2 bit **NOT** both.
+I used step 1 😀

+## Step 1: Completly remove Cloud init
 Those are the commands to completly remove Cloud init.

 I generally removed Cloud Init because it started to give me some warning at boot time and I don’t use it with a Kubernetes Cluster.